 CO'PS actually is not a coffee liqueur but an espresso liqueur.
 Therefore, one single shot of CO'PS contains the equivalent amount of caffeine of an Espresso.
 It also does have 30% vol. of alcohol, so you know you can get a real party started with this liqueur.

 CO'PS is made from 100% coffee beans and cola nuts.
-The brand owners developed a maceration process that extracts aromas and caffeine extremely well and makes for a very smooth taste.
+The brand owners developed a maceration process that extracts aromas and caffeine extremely well and makes for a smooth taste.

 Firelit

-Firelit use cold-brewed coffee as the base for their liqueur.
+Firelit uses cold-brewed coffee as the base for their liqueur.
 Blended with a coffee-infused brandy and aged in steel tanks, it takes about four weeks until the flavors fully integrate and the product is finished.

 I prefer to drink it neat, but it also works well in coffee cocktail recipes.